The Terror of the Tongs

-The Terror of the Tongs is a 1961 British adventure film directed by Anthony Bushell, written by Jimmy Sangster and starring Geoffrey Toone, Christopher Lee, Marne Maitland and Yvonne Monlaur.
-Bernard Robinson was Production Designer, Thomas Goswell and Don Mingaye were Art Directors, Roy Ashton did Makeup and John Peverall was Assistant Director.
-The British prints were released in Technicolor, while the US print were in Eastman Color.
+The Terror of the Tongs (also known as Terror of the Hatchet Men) is a 1961 British adventure film directed by Anthony Bushell and starring Geoffrey Toone, Christopher Lee and Yvonne Monlaur.
+It was written by Jimmy Sangster.

 Plot

 In 1910, Mr. Ming is an agent of a group which secretly fights against tongs, China's criminal organizations.
 To fulfill his mission, he takes a ship to Hong Kong.
 En route, he makes acquaintance with Captain Jackson Sale, a British sea officer who lives in Hong Kong with his teenage daughter Helena.
 Sale is indifferent about China's tong problem, as it does not directly affect him.
 Ming hides a note containing information about the Red Dragon, Hong Kong's biggest tong, inside a poetry book, which he gives to Sale as a gift to Helena, knowing that her servant is a secret member of the resistance.

 Ming is later the victim of a ceremonial killing.
 In this type of assassinations, the killer murders their victim with a ceremonial axe and gauntlet in a crowded place, thus keeping the population scared of the Red Dragon Tong.
 Before dying, Ming kills his assassin.
 After searching Ming's body, the Tong do not find any incriminating note that could hurt their cause.
 To be sure, they decide to kill anyone who could have received that kind of information from Ming.
 Looking for the note, they search Sale's house, kill Helena, and eventually, also the servant.
 After learning of his daughter's death, Sale vows revenge.

 He starts investigating the Tong on his own, despite the police's warnings.
 Because of this investigation, he gets into a fight with a Tong member.
 Sale is about to be killed when Lee, the criminal's wife saves him.
 Lee was forced to marry the man and, hating him, decides to aid in his demise before another innocent person is killed.
 Realizing the woman is in danger for defying the will of the Tong, Sale tells her to stay at his place.